pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 {{% /choosable %}}
 {{< /chooser >}}

-The [`pulumi new`](/docs/cli/commands/pulumi_new) command creates a new Pulumi project with basic scaffolding.
+The [`pulumi new`](/docs/cli/commands/pulumi_new) command creates a Pulumi project with basic scaffolding.

 You will be asked for a **project name** and **project description**.

 ```
-This command will walk you through creating a new Pulumi project.
+This command will walk you through creating a Pulumi project.

 Enter a value or leave blank to accept the (default), and press <ENTER>.
 Press ^C at any time to quit.